plzm/azure-vm-disk-swap/readme.md

 This implementation uses the principle of least access to configure VMs by creating and using "transient" SSH keys for Azure VM deployment and configuration.
 These SSH keys (private and public pair) are used within the GHA workflow, and then removed from the VM as well as the local/runner environment after use.
 This ensures that the runner or the local environment _can no longer access the VM after deployment!_

-For later production use, the workflow is provided a public SSH key only for a "real" production user account to add to the VM.
+For later production use, the workflow is provided a public SSH key _only_, for a "real" production user account to add to the VM.
 The corresponding private SSH key is never provided to the workflow.
 In this way, the workflow can deploy and configure a VM, and prepare it for eventual use by the "real" account, without the workflow or the GitHub runner or local environment ever having the "real" user account _private_ SSH key.

 See my blog post [Using transient SSH keys on GitHub Actions Runners for Azure VM deployment and configuration](https://plzm.blog/202204-gha-ssh-vms) for details on this approach and when it is relevant, e.g. in highly regulated/compliant environments where certain Azure VM agents or extensions may not be available.